The CEA Card is a national card scheme developed by the Cinema Exhibitors’ Association (CEA) for UK cinemas.

 For further information on the scheme, including a list of participating cinemas, here is a link to the CEA Card website.
 (This site may open in a new window).

 This link allows you to download and print an application form - these are also available at some participating cinemas.
-Please read the CEA Card terms and conditions before returning the form.
+Please read the CEA Card terms and conditions contained on the application form before returning.

 The CEA Card is administered and run by The Card Network.
 For general card enquiries, please call their enquiry line: 0845 123 1292.